Gooey butter cake

-St. Louis Origin and Baker's Formula
+St. Louis origin and baker's formula

 There are several claims to the creation of the cake.
-The cake was supposedly first made by accident in the 1930s by a St. Louis-area German American baker who was trying to make regular cake batter but reversed the proportions of butter and flour.
+The cake was supposedly first made by accident in the 1930s by a St. Louis–area German American baker who was trying to make regular cake batter but reversed the proportions of butter and flour.
 John Hoffman was the owner of the bakery where the mistake was made.
 One story is that there were two types of butter "smears" used in his bakery: a gooey butter and a deep butter.
 The deep butter was used for deep butter coffee cakes.
 The gooey butter was used as an adhesive for things like Danish rolls and stollens.
 The gooey butter was smeared across the surface, then the item was placed in coconut, hazelnuts, peanuts, crumbs or whatever was desired so they would stick to the product.
 Hoffman hired a new baker who was supposed to make deep butter cakes, but got the butter smears mixed up.
 The mistake was not caught until after the cakes came out of the proof box.
 Rather than throw them away, Hoffman went ahead and baked them.
 This baking mistake was made during the Great Depression, which meant supplies for baking ingredients were low.
 The new cake sold so well that Hoffman kept baking and selling them and soon, so did the other bakers around St. Louis.

-While the initial creation was an accident, the standardized and authentic 'Deep Butter Cake' formula was later refined by St. Louis bakers seeking a stable, perpetually moist texture.
+While the initial St Louis Missouri creation was an accident, the standardized and authentic Gooey Butter Cake formula was later refined by St. Louis bakers seeking a stable, perpetually moist texture.
 The signature "gooey" effect was achieved by incorporating humectants—originally glycerin, and later corn syrup—into the butter and sugar topping to prevent crystallization, establishing the distinct cake formula.
 The preservation of this authentic yeast-raised formula is often credited to the Ozenkoski Bakery lineage.
 Bill Ozenkoski, operating Ozenkoski Bakery in Cool Valley (Ferguson, Missouri), received the highly regarded formula around 1963 from bakery sales representative Danzer.
-Bill Ozenkoski passed this strict yeast-based formula down to his son, Jason Ozenkoski, ensuring the continuation of the original Deep Butter Cake method.
+Bill Ozenkoski passed this strict yeast-based formula down to his son, Jason Ozenkoski, ensuring the continuation of the original StL Gooey Butter Cake method.

 Another St. Louis baker, Fred Heimburger, also remembers the cake coming on the scene in the 1930s, as a slip up that became a popular hit and local acquired taste.
 He liked it well enough that Heimburger tried to promote gooey butter cake by taking samples of it with him when he traveled out of St. Louis to visit other bakers in their shops.
-They liked it, but they could not get their customers to buy it.
-Their reactions tending to regard it as looking too much like a mistake, and "a flat gooey mess".
+They liked it, but they could not get their customers to buy it, the customers tending to regard it as looking too much like a mistake and "a flat gooey mess".
 As such, so it remained as a regional favorite for many decades.
 Other stories surround the cake's creation; none have been historically verified.